apache/aurora/docs/operations/configuration.md

 ## Custom Executors

-If the need arises to use a Mesos executor other than the Thermos executor, the scheduler can be configured to utilize a custom executor by specifying the `-custom_executor_config` flag.
+The scheduler can be configured to utilize a custom executor by specifying the `-custom_executor_config` flag.
 The flag must be set to the path of a valid executor configuration file.

 For more information on this feature please see the custom executors [documentation](../features/custom-executors.md).